yelsharawy/CybersecurityFinalProject/WORKLOG.md

 Angela: I finished up most of the presentation including the "create message schedule" and the context section.
 Meanwhile, Yusuf strongly persuaded me to switch from Atom to VSCode.

 Yusuf: I worked towards generalizing the hash algorithm to allow for SHA-224 and SHA-256, and eventually SHA-512 and SHA-384.

+05/27/2022

+Yusuf: I started to split the code up into multiple files (to separate user interaction from the actual algorithm), and got a minimal CLI set up to choose a hash algorithm and provide a list of files to hash.
+I also brainstormed ways I could implement SHA-512-like hashes (of 64-bit words) without copying and pasting a bunch of code, while also keeping it readable.